kxdang/kiendang.me/content/blog/106-year-end-2020/index.md

 I stole this mindset from David Goggin's and took stoic practices to achieve my goals.

-When the pandemic hit Canada and the lock-down was initiated, I immediately doubled my efforts in programming because deep down I felt like I was given a chance to catch up on lost time.
+When the pandemic hit Canada and the lockdown was initiated, I immediately doubled my efforts in programming because deep down I felt like I was given a chance to catch up on lost time.

-During this time, we had multiple lock-downs and entered the second wave of the pandemic in Q4.
+During this time, we had multiple lockdowns and entered the second wave of the pandemic in Q4.
 Social gatherings were put to a halt and living through this unprecedented time left little room for certainty.

 What was interesting was that stock markets bounced back and soared despite unemployment.
 Tech companies seemed to be doing just fine when most of them transitioned over to fully remote work.

-In addition, this was the first time in my life that I have ever seen a grocery store as big as Highland Farms be completely wiped out of groceries (think of Loblaws but in a Costco sized store).
-Damn.
+In addition, this was the first time in my life that I have ever seen a grocery stores completely out of stock on perishable items and most importantly, toilet paper.

 <iframe src="https://giphy.com/embed/g9SURfIJouBck" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/reaction-last-meme-of-2015-g9SURfIJouBck">via GIPHY</a></p>